 Twitter cards make your links more prominent and give your Twitter profile more exposure as they add thumbnail, headline, description and author information to all your links and display them within Twitter timeline.
 Use a plugin like WordPress SEO to help you add the meta tags to your site and then use Card Validator to verify your site.
 Alternatively use JM Twitter Cards to simplify this process.

-Allow your readers to spread the word about your articles by including tweet button on your post.
+- Allow your readers to spread the word about your articles by including tweet button on your post.
 Make sure to attach your Twitter username to the automated tweet so every time someone retweets one of your articles they mention you as well.
-This is just one of the many plugins that can help you do this.
+Mashsharer is just one of the many plugins that can help you do this.
+See here a list of recommended WordPress plugins.

 Conversations and followers will not come to you automatically unless you are a big name and have an established audience that you can attract.
 Instead you must proactively seek the engagement from users.
 One of the easiest way to get followers is to follow people you want to follow you first.
 Many people check who follows them and in case you have an interesting and relevant profile a good percentage will follow you back.